maxim-andrews/maze-solver/README.md

 1111101
 ```

+**Maze string** should contain width and height of the maze in first line.
+The maze itself will follow, with 1 depicting passages and 0 for impassable
+walls.
 You have to provide to maze solver Entry and Exit points and it will find
 the shortest path for you.
 See code below for configuration example:

 ```